 Personal Property at 1745 Brian Court: Dr. Myria Petrou and Dr. Bradley Foerster Requests to Tarick Seifeddine

-Requests for return of those belongings were made to Tarick Seifeddine.
+Requests for its return were made to Tarick Seifeddine.

 No response is reflected in the available record.